EU leaders to look at energy costs in post-shale world-draft

 Europe’s very different geography and land ownership would make it hard for the European Union to rival the United States in shale gas, but the executive European Commission is working on a framework to guide prospectors.

-The leaders are expected to urge the Commission to analyze energy prices and costs in member states “with a particular focus on the EU’s competitiveness” against global rivals.
+The leaders are expected to urge the Commission to analyse energy prices and costs in member states “with a particular focus on the EU’s competitiveness” against global rivals.

 The draft also points to massive investment costs in boosting power generation and networks as likely to drive up energy prices.